 Accessible Seating at the Emerson Cutler Majestic Theatre

-Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson/Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
+Vehicles displaying a valid ADA placard can find accessible parking spaces directly around the corner from the Emerson Cutler Majestic Theatre on Stuart Street in front of Rock Bottom Restaurant & Brewery.
 The LAZ Garage, ArtsEmerson's preferred parking partner, is also designed to accommodate accessibility needs.
-ArtsEmerson patrons receive a discounted flat rate of $10 for up to 12 hours of parking - click here for more details.
+ArtsEmerson patrons receive a discounted flat rate of $12 for up to 12 hours of parking.

-How to Book: Tickets for performances with Audio Description can be purchased through normal channels: at either box office, over the phone, or online.
+Tickets for performances with Audio Description can be purchased at either box office, over the phone, or online.
 Audio description is broadcast through our listening devices (see above); you may pick one up upon arrival at the theatre on the day of the show.

 American Sign Language